ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

 # User Stories

-This section contains user stories that were identified during a stakeholder workshop which was conducted with e-learning personal and IT administrators of different German-speaking universities.
+This section contains user stories that were identified during a stakeholder workshop which was conducted with e-learning personal and IT administrators of various universities from Germany, Austria, and Switzerland.
+The user stories are structured into different categories, each focusing on a specific aspect of the archiving ecosystem.

+Together with the [generic base requirements](../base-requirements), they form the base for formulating concrete feature requests for and to establish the technical architecture drafts of the aspired archiving solution on.

 ## Stakeholders